aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.2.3.
 Network Configuration Planning

-You will need the following network constructs:
+If deploying the prescriptive architecture, you will need the following network constructs:

 1. Six (6) RFC1918 Class B address blocks (CIDR's) which do not conflict with your on-premise networks